SlabyG/SlabyGYM/README.md

 * Used Youtube to get the music links https://www.youtube.com/watch?v=tAGnKpE4NCI
 * Used YTMP3.CC to convert the Youtube links into mp3 files https://ytmp3.cc/youtube-to-mp3/ - music licence type private (used for educative purposes)
 * Used Bootstrap for navigation
+* Used to obtain mock-ups for the website http://ami.responsivedesign.is/#
+* Used for General Knowladge https://www.w3schools.com/
+* Used for General Knowladge https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment

 ## Deployment
 * Log in on github, click Settings